jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 This will show a window with a wide range of configurable items.
 The window comprises 3 tabs:

 - The tab **General** shows astronomical settings and settings for orbs.
-This tab is initially shown.
+Enigma initially shows this tab.

 - **Points** shows the most planets and other points.